stech0703/Departmental-Intership-Project/README.md

-# Title: Data auditing and user revocation in cloud systems using blockchain
+# Title: Data auditing in cloud systems using blockchain